 We live in an environment and culture which exposes us to excess estrogens, environmental toxins (hormone disrupters), suppressed emotions, and a busy/stressful lifestyle.
 Each of our body’s react to these factors in a very unique manner, which determines our menstrual rhythm.
 We need to understand how these individual differences reflect overall health.
 We also need to understand how certain characteristics may be indicators for an underlying pathologic process or a predisposition to a chronic illness.
 At Don Valley Health and Wellness Dr. Lee assesses at your overall health, your sleep patterns, your energy levels, your blood work, laboratory tests, and more.
 Dr. Lee also pays close attention to bleeding patterns.
 These include:

 - Dysfunctional uterine bleeding: irregular, prolonged, excessive uterine bleeding with no cause

 - Dysmenorrhea: Painful menstruation

 - Menorrhagia: excessive, prolonged menstrual bleeding

 - Oligomenorrhea: infrequent menstruation or scattered menstrual pattern

 - Polymenorhrea: frequent menstruation (ex every two weeks)

 - Premenstrual syndrome: psychoemotional and physical disorders during the luteal phase of the menstrual cycle.

-In all these cases, Dr. Lee works with your body to regulate its hormones.
+In all these cases, Melissa works with your body to regulate its hormones.
 She uses botanicals, nutrition, acupuncture or supplements to balance out the adrenal glands, thyroid, and ovaries; and optimizes liver and kidney elimination functions.
-If you are experiencing any of these conditions, or would like more information about hormone balancing and menstrual regulation, contact Dr. Lee at Don Valley Health and Wellness
+If you are experiencing any of these conditions, or would like more information about hormone balancing and menstrual regulation, contact Melissa at Conceive Health Clinic or Don Valley Health and Wellness